4/5

 Luscher's Eight-Color Online Test

-• The most obvious character traits.
+• Your most prominent personality traits.

 • Your level of anxiety.